 Endometriosis is an extremely painful disorder where the tissues that lines the inside of the uterus (endometrium) starts growing on the outside of the uterus (womb).
 Endometriosis usually includes the tissues lining the pelvis, fallopian tubes and ovaries.

-During Endometriosis, the endometrial tissues breaks down and bleeds as it normally would.
+During Endometriosis, the endometrial tissues breaks down and bleeds.
 This tissue doesn’t have any way to exit from the body so it gets trapped.
 Endometriosis causes chronic pain during your periods.
-Sometimes, fertility can also be affected and it might create issues during conceiving a baby.
+Also, fertility can be affected as this condition might create issues during conceiving a baby.

 The exact cause of Endometriosis is not yet known but studies suggest that it can be caused due to some factors such as:

 The symptoms of Endometriosis can end permanently if you experience menopause and can end temporarily if you get pregnant.
 Taking estrogen supplements can also trigger Endometriosis in some women.

 Endometriosis can reoccur subsequently and its treatment controls the abnormal growth of endometrium.
 The treatment has an objective of reliving symptoms and enhancement of fertility.
 The course of treatment depends on the age of the patient, pain associated with the condition and stage of the disease.

 Pain medications (Non-steroidal anti-inflammatory drugs) such as ibuprofen or naproxen are prescribed as an over-the-counter medication.
 Hormonal therapies in form of pills, injections or nasal sprays are advised that include hormonal contraceptives (birth control pills or patches), progestin therapy, Gonadotropin-releasing hormone agonist and antagonists, etc.

 At Stages-03 and 04, conservative surgeries or hysterectomy (with or without removal of the ovaries) are performed to treat this condition.